stoeffel/awesome-fp-js/README.md

 * [JavaScript and Type Thinking](https://medium.com/@yelouafi/javascript-and-type-thinking-735edddc388d) – Learn to reason about your JavaScript code with _type thinking_.
 Algebraic Data Types are introduced as a conceptual basis to reason about program entities.
 * [Lazy, composable, and modular JavaScript](https://codewords.recurse.com/issues/four/lazy-composable-and-modular-javascript) – Use four new featurs of ES6 – iterables, generators, fat arrows, and for-of – in conjunction with higher-order functions, function composition, and lazy evaluation, to write cleaner and more modular JavaScript.
 * [Why Ramda](http://fr.umio.us/why-ramda/) – To those not used to functional programming, Ramda seems to serve no purpose whatsoever.
 However, it does offer a different style of coding, a style that’s taken for granted in purely functional programming languages: Ramda makes it simple for you to build complex logic through functional composition.
+* [Monads in JavaScript](https://curiosity-driven.org/monads-in-javascript) – An introduction to the Monad design pattern in JavaScript.
 * [A Monad in Practicality: First-Class Failures](http://robotlolita.me/2013/12/08/a-monad-in-practicality-first-class-failures.html) – A walk through some practical use cases for specific monadic structures in JavaScript: use the `Maybe` monad to handle simple failure cases and model more complex scenarios with the `Either` monad or the `Validation` applicative functor.
 * [Functional programming](https://glebbahmutov.com/blog/tags/functional/) – Many articles on various aspects of functional programming in JavaScript by Gleb Bahmutov.
 * [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon) – Jargon from the functional programming world explained in JavaScript.
+* [Data Structures in JavaScript](http://blog.benoitvallon.com/data-structures-in-javascript/data-structures-in-javascript/) – A series of blog posts that reimplements various data structures in JavaScript to better understand their benefits and downsides.

 ### Videos